KittyGiraudel/site/_posts/2013-02-18-sass-mixin-star.md

 Instead of covering everything in here, I let you have a look at [this very clear explanation](https://codepen.io/thebabydino/full/ca5fdb3582a6a27e4d3988d6d90952cb) by Ana herself on CodePen.

-\*Note: we can do it with one single pseudo-element with the [border shaping trick](https://davidwalsh.name/css-triangles) but the hover doesn't feel right, and without pseudo-element with linear gradients.
+\*Note: we can do it with one single pseudo-element with the [border shaping trick](https://davidwalsh.name/css-triangles) but the hover doesn’t feel right, and without pseudo-element with linear gradients.

 ## Compute the height